 In September 2016 we organised an event in partnership with Transparency International (TI) and other NGOs to look ahead at implementation of anti-corruption commitments countries had made at the May 2016 international summit hosted by the UK.
 That event examined opportunities, challenges and tools for implementing anti-corruption commitments.

 Taking place more than two years later, this dialogue in partnership with TI will:

 - review international and country specific progress since the May 2016 UK Summit in the implementation of anti-corruption initiatives;

 - share lessons from both cases of successful implementation as well as those where implementation fell short or failed;

 - help build capability and capacity within government, the business community and civil society to tackle corrupt practices through greater transparency and the development of cross-sectoral anti-corruption networks within and between countries.

-Transparency in public procurement and beneficial ownership will constitute major focal points of the discussion, as will thinking about the different elements needed to construct an effective national anti-corruption strategy.
-TI country chapters from Afghanistan, Ghana, Jordan, Kenya, Mexico, Nigeria, South Africa and Sri Lanka will lead discussions of key issues on which they are working.
+Transparency in public procurement, open contracting (and its impact on health) and beneficial ownership will constitute major focal points of the discussion, as will thinking about the different elements needed to construct an effective national anti-corruption strategy.
+TI country chapters from Afghanistan, Ghana, Jordan, Kenya, Mexico, Nepal, Nigeria, South Africa, Sri Lanka, Uganda and Zambia will lead discussions on key issues on which they are working.